MicrosoftDocs/power-platform/power-platform/admin/common-data-service-gdpr-dsr-guide.md

 ### Delete

 #### User
-To avoid interruption to business applications that may be critical to your organization’s operations, a user's records are not automatically removed from the CDS for Apps system User entity when that user is deleted from within the Office 365 Admin Center.
+To avoid interruption to business applications that may be critical to your organization’s operations, a user's records are not automatically removed from the CDS for Apps system User entity when that user is deleted from within the Microsoft 365 admin center.
 The user’s status is set to Disabled in CDS for Apps, but a CDS for Apps System Administrator must locate and remove the user's personal data from CDS for Apps within the application.

 #### Remove a user's personal data from the user's Summary page
 When a user record is deleted from the Azure Active Directory, the following message is displayed on the user's Summary page: